O'Landa Draper: Early life

 Draper grew up in Alabama and Washington, D.C., listening to gospel music as a child.
 His late mother, Marie Draper, was a gospel music promoter and artist, and was a main reason for his fascination in the genre.
 When he was 13, he moved to Memphis and attended Overton High School (Memphis, Tennessee) where he joined a glee club led by Lulah Hedgeman.
 He began to write and sing gospel music in the club.
 After he finished his musical studies in high school, he moved on to the Memphis State where he directed the school's choir.
-After school he would work part-time for Federal Express.
+After school he would work part-time for FedEx.

 In 1986, he formed his own choir and named them "The Associates" in Memphis, Tennessee.
 Gospel artists such as Earnest Pugh and Janice Gaines were once members of The Associates.